 Instant Pot Models

-There are three main Instant Pot models: LUX, DUO, ULTRA, and SMART.
-There are also the DUO PLUS which is an amped up version of the DUO models and the GEM which is a slow cooker!
+There are four main Instant Pot models: LUX, DUO, ULTRA, and SMART.
+There is also the DUO PLUS, which is an amped up version of the DUO models and the GEM which is a slow cooker!
 Each model was released one after the next with new design elements and features.
 None of the Instant Pot features have been retired or removed so you don’t have to worry when upgrading that you will lose any features or elements that you really love in your current Instant Pot.

 All of the Instant Pot models, LUX, DUO, ULTRA, and SMART, include these great features which makes them indispensable in the kitchen.
 These features allow the Instant Pot to replace your rice cooker, slow cooker, pressure cooker, steamer, and even the stovetop and frying pans!
 With a little practice you can even use your Instant Pot to bake!
 All models include a manual program so you can adjust features and create cooking times and pressures that work for you and your unique recipes.